nfrik/ResSymphony/README.md

-# ResSymphony
+ResSymphony
-Python wrapper for CircuitSymphony.

-You must have CircuitSymphony and percolator servers configured and running in order to use this interface
+Python wrapper for CircuitSymphony and Percolator suite for generating networks of arbitrary shape particles in 3D and analyzing conductivity.
+This wrapper access CircuitSymphony and Percolator servers via REST API.